 The three-part Russlaender Centenary Tour will re-enact the historic migration of 21,000 Mennonites from Russia to Canada beginning in 1923.
-With the help of established Mennonites, the refugees found new homes in Canada in the aftermath of the Russian Revolution—a time of civil war, famine, and epidemic.
+With the help of established Mennonites, the migrants found new homes in Canada in the aftermath of the Russian Revolution—a time of civil war, famine, and epidemic.
 This tour celebrates the faith of these newcomers, memorializes the challenges of resettlement, acknowledges race and displacement in Canadian history.
 The tour is a collaborative effort among Canadian Mennonite historians and heritage enthusiasts.
-Tour leaders Henry Paetkau and Ingrid Mohleman, along with other historic resource people, will share informative talks during the tour.
+Tour leaders Henry Paetkau and Ingrid Moehlmann, along with other resource people, will share informative talks during the tour.

-Tour 1: Quebec City to Kitchener, ON, June 30 to July 6, 2023 (7-day tour)
+Tour 1: Quebec City to Kitchener, ON, July 6-12, 2023 (7-day tour)

 From 4363 CAD/3636 USD/per person* (Does not include PST/HST)

 Will you be arriving early in Quebec City?
 Need to book an extra night before the tour begins?
 Fill out this form and we can assist you.

 Thursday, July 6 Québec City, Fairmont Chateau Frontenac Arrive in Quebec City and meet at your hotel for a 1 pm start to programming.
 This evening, meet your fellow travellers and tour leaders in the old city for a welcome dinner and an overview of the tour.